Ajanta Express

-The 17063/64 Ajanta Express is an Express train belonging to the South Central Railway Zone that runs between Secunderabad in Telangana and Manmad in Maharashtra in India.
+The 17063 / 17064 Ajanta Express is an express train belonging to the South Central Railway Zone that runs between Kacheguda in Telangana and Manmad in Maharashtra in India.

 History

 Ajanta Express runs through eastern Maharashtra (Marathwada region) and the north-western region of Telangana.
-It was known as Kacheguda Express very often by the people travelling on Kacheguda–Nizamabad–Nanded–Aurangabad route on former Hyderabad–Godavari Valley Railways.
+It was known as Kacheguda Express very often by the people travelling on Kacheguda–Nizamabad–Nanded–Parbhani–Aurangabad route on former Hyderabad–Godavari Valley Railways.